crimx/saladict.crimx.com/docs/en/support.md

 Disclaimer: Saladict is a free and open-sourced project for study purpose only.
 Anyone can obtain a copy of Saladict free of charge.
 Before your donation please confirm that this is not an act of purchasing but a voluntary gift support for the author, who do not offer any corresponding service in return.
 Thank you for your understanding🙏.

+If you believe your legal rights have been violated please contact the [author](https://github.com/crimx) immediately.

 <h4 align="center">Scan QRCode through Wechat or Alipay</h4>

 <div align="center">